top of page

 Background & Practice

-Alison’s unique approach is informed by extensive fine art studies and her professional experience in museums across the US.
+Alison’s unique approach is informed by extensive fine art studies and her professional experience in museums across America.
 Her work acts as a bridge between historical preservation and contemporary environmental dialogue.

 bottom of page